Word Grit: A Lexicon of Endurance

 About

-I build things and try to pay attention while I’m doing it.
-My background is in tech and entrepreneurship, including time running a digital marketing agency and a legal services firm.
-These days, my focus is on writing, creative problem-solving, and staying connected to the arts, travel, and community work.
-I value clear thinking, time in nature, and conversations that feel real.
-I’m less interested in titles than I am in usefulness.
+I build things and try to stay aware while doing it.
+My background is in tech and entrepreneurship.
+Now I focus on writing, creative problem-solving, and staying connected to art, travel, and community.
+I value clear thinking, time in nature, and real conversations, and I care more about being useful than holding titles.

 Conversations & Interviews